haimingz/vivsim/README.md

 pip install -e vivsim
 ```

-Also, you can create and run the following cell to install VIVSIM on Google Collab:
+Alternatively, you can run the following command in a cell on Google Colab to install VIVSIM and run simulations using free/paid GPU on the cloud.

 ```python
 !pip install git+https://github.com/haimingz/vivsim
 ```
+You can also create a singularity image from the provided definition file `vivsim.def` and execute your code on High Performance Computing (HPC) clusters.
+More detailed instructions can be found in our [Documentation](https://github.com/haimingz/vivsim/wiki/Getting-Started).